ragul-kachiappan/personal-page/src/content/posts/drf_validations.md

 One of the core components of DRF is the concept of serializers.
 Serializers facilitate easy mapping of data between request/response payloads and database models.
 They also handle necessary validations and transformations, allowing for clean separation of concerns in request/response handling.
 While there are criticisms regarding serializers' performance compared to modern type hint-based approaches like FastAPI, they remain reliable and straightforward to implement.

 Let's consider a common example: defining a Signup API.
-The client collects required details from a form and sends them via a POST request:
+The client collects required details from a form and sends them via a POST request and below is the DRF snippet for handling request:

 ```python
 class SignupView(views.APIView):